 In this article we will illustrate the symptoms of rheumatoid arthritis, so as to help those who suffer, prevent it and treat it in time.
-If you still do not know what it is, you can read this short first guide on rheumatoid arthritis.
+If you still do not know what it is, you can read this short first rheumatoid arthritis guide.

 The disease manifests itself initially in various ways, but mainly affecting the peripheral joints of the body such as the hands and feet, the first symptoms can just occur in stiffness and pain of the affected parts, which follow deformity and instability of the joints.